builtbysuraj/real-estate/README.md

 ```bash
 npm run dev
 ```
-Congratulations sparkles, you have successfully started the development server!
+Congratulations ✨ you have successfully started the development server!